RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 ## Conclusion

-In light of these considerations, we can draw the following conclusion: Creating a UI library using web components presents more challenges than it resolves.
+For my time with web components, I draw the following conclusion: Creating a UI library using web components gives us more problems than it solves.
 While the `input` element functions effectively, maintaining a Lit codebase for a single use case seems excessive.
-Perhaps when we have the need to support multiple frameworks, we’ll revisit this approach.
+Perhaps when we have the need to support multiple frameworks, we’ll revisit this approach or we will build web components without Lit.

 The concept of building a UI library with custom elements appears logical and appealing.
-However, we believe that the current web standards lack sufficient support for this approach.
+However, I believe that the current web standards lack sufficient support for this approach.

 I propose two primary reasons for this.
 The first relates to the distinction